-PostgreSQL Docker Compose Setup
+PostgreSQL development setup with Docker Compose

 # docker-compose.yml